Dawn French: Politics

+French posted a satirical Instagram video about the Gaza war in June 2025, for which she was criticised of mocking the October 7 attacks that triggered the war.
+She later apologised and deleted the video, which she acknowledged appeared "one-sided".
+She said that she never meant to "mock, dismiss, or diminish" the horror of the attacks, though she stuck to her opinion that the war was "nuanced [but not] complicated".

 Personal life

-French met comedian Lenny Henry on the alternative comedy circuit.
-The couple married on 20 October 1984 in Covent Garden, London.
-They adopted a daughter, Billie.
+French married fellow comedian Lenny Henry in Covent Garden on 20 October 1984.
+They adopted a daughter named Billie.
 French has stated that Billie has always known that she was adopted, but once took out an injunction when a biographer came close to revealing the identity of Billie's biological mother.
-When faced with a question about how she and Henry would feel if Billie wanted to find out about her birth mother, French commented, "Whatever she wants to do when she's 18, we'll support her.
+When asked how she and Henry would feel if Billie wanted to find out about her birth mother, French said, "Whatever she wants to do when she's 18, we'll support her.
 What I do worry about is anyone else making the decision for her."
+In April 2010, French and Henry announced that they had separated in October 2009 after 25 years of marriage, but would remain friends.
+Their divorce was finalised later that year.